Howquez/forecast-uncertainty/README.md

 Python, JavaScript, HTML & CSS (mostly bootstrap 4.1.x).
 The corresponding analysis is done with R.

 ### App Sequence
-As a consequence, there are two different groups of apps.
-One relying on Baillon+BSR and another one relying on Baillon+MPP.

 The experiment first elicits uncertainty attitudes, then beliefs.
-Afterwards an information treatment is provided.
+Afterwards, an information treatment is provided.
 Subsequently, uncertainty attitudes and beliefs are elicited once more.
 The experiment closes with a payoff calculation, a short questionnaire and  the payoff revelation.
 Because the apps (Baillon and MPP) are played twice, the structure of this experiment is a little unusual because it cannot solely rely on rounds but also utilizes